CoFH/cofh.github.io/docs/thermal-foundation/fluids/fuel/tree-oil/index.md

 ### Compression Dynamo fuel
-When used as fuel in a [compression dynamo](/docs/thermal-expansion/dynamos/compression-dynamo/), tree oil yields 1,000,000 RF per bucket.
+When used as fuel in a [compression dynamo](/docs/thermal-expansion/dynamos/compression-dynamo/), a bucket of tree oil yields 1,000,000 RF.